Alejogb1/job-board/blog-data/how-can-i-format-qa-data-for-gpt-3-fine-tuning-in-jsonl.md

 id: "how-can-i-format-qa-data-for-gpt-3-fine-tuning-in-jsonl"
 ---

-, shall we?
+?
 I recall a project back in '19 where we were pushing the limits of natural language understanding, leveraging early models that, frankly, paled in comparison to the likes of GPT-3.
 We were constantly tinkering with data formats to squeeze every ounce of performance out of those systems.
 Formatting Q&A data correctly for fine-tuning, specifically in jsonl, is a critical step, and it’s something that I've had to troubleshoot more times than I care to remember.

 The key here, fundamentally, is structure.
 Jsonl, or JSON Lines, requires each line to be a valid json object, and for GPT-3 fine-tuning, those objects need specific keys that the model expects.
 Think of it like feeding a machine specific instructions – if the instructions are garbled, the machine won't perform correctly.
 In a Q&A context, the most crucial fields are usually 'prompt' and 'completion'.
 These represent the question and answer, respectively, forming the core input for supervised learning.